edxu96/MatrixOptim.jl/web/_book/index.md

 # About {-}

 Hi, there.
 I'm Edward J. Xu.
-This is a website containing all my readings and writings about operations research and it's application in energy systems.